todaprojects/WebScraper-ConsoleApp/README.md

 # WebScraper-ConsoleApp
-A .NET console application, written with C#.
+A .NET console application, written in C#.

 ### Task